The availability of features may depend on your plan type. Contact your Customer Success Manager if you have any questions.

 Note

-• You still need to pass an empty decisions array, as shown in the example below.
+• You still need to pass an empty decisions array, as shown in the following example.

 • The conversion event must have a timestamp equal to or more recent than the timestamp of the campaign_activated event, as explained in How Optimizely Experimentation counts conversions.
 Any conversion events with timestamps older than the related campaign_activated event will not be counted on the Results page.

-• Within a session, events of the same UUID will be deduplicated.
+• Within a session, events of the same UUID are deduplicated.
 It is not sufficient to have only a unique entity_id.
-Each event will need a UUID to avoid deduplication.
+Each event needs a UUID to avoid deduplication.

 {